Quantum Advantage for All: Supplementary Material

 The BEATOR algorithm shown below is for the 32-bit $\mathcal{O}(m\cdot|P|)$ MMURAM configuration which models memory by a finite number of 32-bit memory words avoiding the use of the theory of bitvector arrays through \texttt{read} and \texttt{write} operators.
 BEATOR executes the pseudo code in the order in which it appears here.
 Lines that contain a BTOR2 keyword generate output.
 The nid of each generated line is either represented by a constant or an identifier that starts with \texttt{nid\_}.
 Variables are printed in italics.
 Code that checks for errors in the input is omitted.
-The full BEATOR algorithm for all configurations is available in source code at \url{https://github.com/cksystemsteaching/selfie/blob/quantum/tools/beator.c}.
+The full BEATOR algorithm for all configurations is available in source code at \url{https://github.com/cksystemsteaching/selfie/blob/unicorn/tools/beator.c}.

-The QUBOT algorithm shown below is for BEATOR2 models generated with the MMURAM or RAM configurations of BEATOR.
-It uses bit blasting to implement all combinational BEATOR2 circuits as BQ functions.
-We nevertheless only show the algorithmic complexity in number of qubits (binary variables) involved in the generated BQ functions.
-The full QUBOT algorithm is available in source code at \url{https://github.com/cksystemsteaching/selfie/blob/quantum/tools/qubot/README.md}.
+The QUBOT and QUARC algorithms shown below are for BTOR2 models generated with the MMURAM or RAM configurations of BEATOR.
+They use bit blasting to implement all combinational BTOR2 circuits.
+We nevertheless only show the algorithmic complexity in number of qubits (binary variables).
+The full QUBOT and QUARC algorithms are available in source code at \url{https://github.com/cksystemsteaching/selfie/tree/unicorn/tools/qubot} and \url{https://github.com/cksystemsteaching/selfie/tree/unicorn/tools/quarc}, respectively.